 - Call to action

-Still, I like the list because it is a useful way to get us to think creatively about our speeches and presentations.
+Still, the list because is a good way to get us to think creatively about our speeches and presentations.